AndrewStanton94/demoRepo/README.md

 Checkout can also be used to revert files to their state at last commit. `git checkout [filename]` __This works until modifed files have been added.__
 I suggest that we use `add` when we have small changes to record.
 Then use `commit` and `push` when new features have been added, and at the end of coding sessions if there is only a single person working on the branch.

+Another issue could be incomplete code due to interr